CloudGenUser/sftp-cg-lib/README.md

 "Successfully deleted \\file.txt"

-In case the file does not exist you will have this message:
+In case the file does not exist this message will be shown:

 {
     "code": 2,